RESOStandards/web-api-commander/README.md

 [discussed elsewhere in this README](#automated-web-api-testing-beta).

 Client credentials (OAuth2) are supported in RESOScript files.
 Please contact josh@reso.org if you are wanting certification using this mechanism.
+See [generic.resoscript](https://github.com/RESOStandards/web-api-commander/blob/master/generic.resoscript) for a Platinum
-See [generic.resoscript](https://github.com/RESOStandards/web-api-commander/blob/master/generic.resoscript) for client credentials parameters.
+RESOScript template and [generic.gold.resoscript](https://github.com/RESOStandards/web-api-commander/blob/master/generic.gold.resoscript) for Gold on how to use client credentials parameters.
 Note that this has not been tested extensively and is in pre-alpha.

 ## Getting Metadata